-The devices provides two external interrupts, two internal timer/event counter 0/1 interrupts, one comparator interrupt, and A/D converter interrupt.
-The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) both contain the interrupt control bits that are used to set the enable/disable status and interrupt request flags.
+The device provides two internal timer/event counter 0/1 interrupt, two comparators interrupt, the A/D converter interrupt.
+The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) contains the interrupt control bits to set the enable or disable and the interrupt request flags.